How Does Surveillance Work in Costa Rica?

 Common Surveillance Scenarios

-Objective: Document spouse's activities during "weekend guys trip to Jaco"
+Objective: Document spouse's activities during a stated "weekend trip to Jacó."

-Result: Video evidence of subject with affair partner entering hotel room multiple times, GPS-stamped timeline proving location and timing, photos of romantic behavior.
-Client receives conclusive proof.
+Result: Video evidence of subject with affair partner entering hotel room, GPS-stamped timeline proving location and timing, photographs of romantic behavior.
+Client receives conclusive documentation.

 - Document girlfriend's activities when foreign boyfriend returns home